Hot topics

 The regular Pixel 8 has a wide and ultra-wide camera setup. / © nextpit

 What emerged in both smartphones during the extensive test is the point that Google did not deliver all the promised camera features in time for the review.
-The so-called Cloud-based Video Boost, which will probably not be released until December, is only one of the many features that are coming in future updates.
+The cloud-based Video Boost, which came two months after the Pixel 8 launches, enhances colors, fixes some shaky recordings, and improves lighting on videos.

 While the Google Pixel 8 Pro could convince in all aspects photo-wise, the base Pixel did not please so well in wide-angle shots at night.
 The 8x digital zoom cannot even begin to keep up with the real telephoto zoom camera of the Pro.
 The latter's 30x magnified shots still pleased us even in low-light conditions (inside closed rooms).